 Terry Townshend and Lin Zhang have helpfully forwarded the details of many recent observations of Baer's Pochard to the Baer's Pochard Task Force.
-Further support also provided by Spike Millington (EAAFP), Colette Hall and Baz Hughes (Wildfowl & Wetlands Trust).
+Further support also provided by Spike Millington (EAAFP), Colette Hall and Baz Hughes (both Wildfowl & Wetlands Trust).

-Milestones in the Production of the Plan
+Milestones in the production of the Plan

-First draft: November 2014, presented to the Range States
+First draft:November 2014, presented to the Range StatesSecond draft:December 2014Final draft:January 2015, approved by EAAFP MoP 8Deadlines updated:May 2017, for submission to CMS COP12

-Second draft: December 2014

-Final draft: January 2015, approved by EAAFP MoP 8